edwardakapo/AGILE-CES-simulator/README.md

 **Note:** It is suggested that the automated tests be run in the order provided on the application window.
 This is because Test 9 disables the AlphaStim device permanently.

-The goal of this project was to develop and test a simulator for the embedded software used in Cranial Electrical Stimulation (CES) devices, similar to the Alpha-Stim product.
-A CES device is a non-invasive neuro-stimulation medical device that delivers microcurrents via electrodes connected to the earlobes to stimulate the brain for the purposes of therapeutic intervention.
-This non-invasive intervention has been shown to treat conditions such as insomnia, anxiety, and depression.
-The implementation was done in C++ using the QT framework.
-What follows are the use cases that were designed from the given specification.
-The technical document has the specification for the design and all the Modelling